Posts

 Image

-(shopcomparecostumes.com-google images) It seems like all of us moms take care of everyone except for ourselves.
+It seems like moms have a habit of taking care of everyone except for ourselves.
 I knew my tongue was looking a little discolored and thought it was probably thrush from my maintenance medication, Advair, but I didn't have time to go to the doctor.
-One night, after brushing my teeth, I asked my husband if he thought my tongue looked weird, and he said it looked my elderly neighbor's hair, which is stark white!
-(By the way, this isn't her picture above-she would strangle me if I posted a photo of her.
-So it's just a fun photo I found on Google Images) I guess I didn't call the doctor because I didn't have any sick time left at work, since I had used it all up with my earlier bout with pneumonia this month.
+One night, after brushing my teeth, I asked my husband if he thought my tongue looked weird, and he said it looked my elderly neighbor's hair - which is stark white!
+I didn't call the doctor because I didn't have any sick time left at work, since I had used it all up with my earlier bout with pneumonia this month.
 I wouldn't have time to leave the office and go to the doctor for a checkup.
 I finally decided to call when my tongue started to hurt.
-When I looked at photos of thrush online, it looked like many of the people had sores on
+When I looked at photos of thrush online, it looked like many of the people had sores on their tongue.
+Yuck.
+So, I finally called the doctor.
+Luckily, they called in a prescription.
+I was afraid it was going to be a bottle of Nystatin, which you rinse your mouth with several

 Image